Laws & Rules

 B. Land owned or leased by the operator's parent or guardian; or

 C. A safety training site approved by the department.

 §13155 – Registration.

 1-A. Operating unregistered ATV.
-Except as provided in paragraph A, a person may not operate an ATV that is not registered in accordance with subsection 3.
+Except as provided in paragraph A and subsection 5-B, a person may not operate an ATV that is not registered in accordance with subsection 3.

 A. The following exceptions apply.

-(1) Registration is not required for an ATV operated on land on which the owner lives or on land on which the owner is domiciled, as long as the ATV is not operated elsewhere within the jurisdiction of the State.
+(1) Registration is not required for an ATV operated on land that the ATV operator owns or leases, regardless of where that ATV operator is domiciled, as long as the ATV is not operated elsewhere within the jurisdiction of the State.

 (2) Registration is not required for an ATV operated by a commercial ski area for the purpose of packing snow or for rescue operations on the commercial ski area, unless the ATV is required to cross a public way during that operation.